DominikSecka/png2pos/README.md

 [![Build Status](https://travis-ci.org/petrkutalek/png2pos.svg?branch=master)](https://travis-ci.org/petrkutalek/png2pos)
 [![Paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4TNCBPJT2R4MC)

+**NOTE: png2pos fulfills its purpose and does it well.
+I do not intend to develop it any more.
+It is licensed under MIT: anyone can use it for free, anyone has the right to modify it unless the name "png2pos" is being used for further releases.**

 png2pos is a utility to convert PNG images to ESC/POS format (printer control codes and escape sequences) used by POS thermal printers.
 Output file can be just sent to printer.

 **png2pos does not contain any Epson drivers, it is not a driver/filter replacement… png2pos is just a utility for embedded projects, for whose printing PNG files is sufficient and ideal lightweight solution.**